 Utensil placement conveys status:

-- Resting position: Fork and knife placed diagonally across the plate indicates a pause.
+- Resting position: Fork and knife placed diagonally across the plate indicate a pause.

-- Finished position: Utensils placed parallel at the center of the plate signals completion.
+- Finished position: Utensils placed parallel at the center of the plate signal completion.

 These silent cues assist service staff and maintain dining flow.